SkySaves/Book-Search/README.md

 # Book-Search

-Book search program for CIS 227
+## Overview
+Book-Search is a comprehensive book management system, primarily designed for educational purposes in a CIS 227 project.
+The application is developed in C++ and utilizes SQLite for database management.
+It offers a range of features including book searching, shopping list management, and user authentication.

+## Features
+- **Book Management**: Allows users to search, add, and delete books in the database.
+- **Shopping List**: Users can manage their shopping list by adding or removing books.
+- **User Authentication**: Secure login system for users.
+- **Database Integration**: Utilizes SQLite for efficient data handling.
-Changes:Updated the entire project to be more object-oriented, more classes and such.
+- **Object-Oriented Approach**: The project is updated to be more object-oriented, enhancing readability and maintainability.

-TODO:
-1. Does not do any integrity checks for shopper’s email, name, total spent when creating a shopper’s account.
-This could potentially cause issues.
-2. There is a slight delay in the view shopping list and select the add book to list.
-Then once it does finally load, it brings up the main menu after flashing text that doesn’t belong there.
+## Installation
+To run the Book-Search program, clone the repository and compile the source code using a C++ compiler that supports C++17 or later.
+Ensure SQLite is properly set up in your environment.

+## Usage
+After compiling the program, run the executable to start the application.
+Follow the on-screen prompts to navigate through the application.

+## Contributing
+Contributions to the Book-Search project are welcome.
+Please feel free to fork the repository, make changes, and submit pull requests.

+## Known Issues
+- Lack of integrity checks for shopper's account creation.
+- Delay in loading the shopping list and occasional display glitches.
-3. There is no way to clear the books from the shopping list right now, and checking out with the books does not clear the list either.
+- Inability to clear books from the shopping list after checkout.

+## Future Enhancements
+- Implementing integrity checks for user inputs.
+- Optimizing the loading time and fixing display issues in the shopping list feature.
+- Adding functionality to clear the shopping list after checkout.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SkySaves/Book-Search/blob/main/LICENSE) file for details.